Croatia–United Kingdom relations: Post-Independence

-Relations have gone from strength to strength since the arrest of General Ante Gotovina and his transfer to the International Criminal Tribunal for the former Yugoslavia in December 2005.
 Croatia's relations with the UK are currently excellent.
 In March 2007, both countries signed a UK-Croatia Strategic Partnership, by which the United Kingdom fully supported Croatia's European Union and NATO entry bids.
 Now, both countries are full members of the NATO.

 Britain provided both political and practical support to Croatia's efforts to join the EU and NATO.
-The 2008-09 ‘UK-Croatia Strategic Partnership’ was launched in London on 18 June by Prime Minister Gordon Brown and Prime Minister Ivo Sanader.
+The 2008–09 ‘UK-Croatia Strategic Partnership’ was launched in London on 18 June by Prime Minister Gordon Brown and Prime Minister Ivo Sanader.
 The UK is provided funding to assist Croatia in its entry bids, projects covered judicial reform, anti-corruption, organised crime, competition policy and food safety.

-Both Croatia and the United Kingdom provided contributions to the NATO mission in Afghanistan.

 According to the 2001 UK Census, some 6,992 Croatian born people were living in the UK.

-Diplomacy

-The Croatian ambassador to the United Kingdom is Dr Ivan Grdešić, he took up his post in October 2012.
-The British head of mission to Croatia is Ian Cliff who took up his post as chargé d'affaires in May 2015 pending the arrival of a new Ambassador in April 2016.
+Economic relations

+Trade between the United Kingdom and Croatia is governed by the EU–UK Trade and Cooperation Agreement since 1 January 2021.

+In 2024, the value of total UK exports to Croatia was £613 million making Croatia UK's 80th largest export market.